 - Storage under stairs or in unused areas

+Good storage should feel natural to the home and reduce clutter without making rooms feel crowded.
 For older Fairfield County homes, storage upgrades can be especially helpful because many older homes were not built with modern storage needs in mind.

 Functional bathroom renovation ideas include: